 Kurukshetra is a monthly journal published by the Ministry of Rural Development, Government of India.
 It solely deals with Rural Development.
-In fact, it serves as a forum for serious discussion of the various issues related to rural development.
-This will help the candidate to understand about the schemes introduced by the government.
-This is very useful for Public administration.
+In fact, it serves as a forum for serious discussion of the various issues related to agriculture and rural development.
+This will help the candidate to understand the schemes introduced by the government.
+This is very useful for careers in Public Administration.
 According to the recent trend in the civil service exam, UPSC is focusing on environment and rural development etc. so reading Kurukshetra will help both in Prelims and Main examination.

 Previous years’ questions from Kurukshetra

 Panchayati Raj empowering democracy was discussed in the November 2015 edition of Kurukshetra.

 In the same year, General Studies Paper II there was a question on Panchayati Raj

 Pratiyogita Darpan is a magazine on current affairs and general knowledge, especially useful for the civil services exams.
-It broadly covers the UPSC and other competitive exam topics such as the economy, geography, history, politics, constitution of India and current affairs.
+It broadly covers the UPSC and other competitive exam topics such as the economy, geography, history, politics, the constitution of India and current affairs.
 The magazine is published in English and Hindi languages.

 EPW- Economic and Political Weekly

-Economic and Political Weekly is an oldest and excellent social science journal.
-The utility of this magazine for the civil services examination is limited.
+Economic and Political Weekly is a reputed and excellent social science journal.
+The utility of this magazine for the IAS examination is limited.
 Their articles are quite technical in nature and require multiple readings.
 It publishes an analysis of contemporary affairs along with academic papers in the social sciences.
 The focus of the Economic and Political Weekly is economic issues, but it is a multidisciplinary publication covering sociology, political science, history and environmental studies.
 The articles are contributed by leading subject experts, well-known public commentators and political activists.
-The EPW is a good current affairs monthly magazine for UPSC exam unlike Yojana and Kurukshetra which are annual magazines.

 Previous years’ questions from Economic and Political Weekly